qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 - `s`: The current scale
 - `crs`: The CRS of extent/center coordinates

-The `l` parameter lists all layers in the map (except redlining layers) as a comma separated list of entries of the form
+The `l` parameter lists all layers in the map (redlining and background layers) as a comma separated list of entries of the form

     <layername>[<transparency>]!

 where
-- `layername` is the WMS layer name of a theme layer, or a string of the format
+- `layername` is the WMS name of a theme layer or group, or a string of the format

       <wms|wfs>:<service_url>#<layername>
    for external layers, i.e. `wms:https://wms.geo.admin.ch/?#ch.are.bauzonen`.
 - `<transparency>` denotes the layer transparency, betwen 0 and 100.
 If the `[<transparency>]` portion is omitted, the layer is fully opaque.
 - `!` denotes that the layer is invisible.
 If omitted, the layer is visible.

+*Note*: If group name is specified instead of the layer name, QWC2 will automatically resolve this to all layer names contained in that group, and will apply transparency and visibility settings as specified for the group.

 The `urlPositionFormat` parameter in `config.json` determines whether the extent or the center and scale appears in the URL.